seanmcnamee/SocketChat-ServerSide/README.md

 On a connection, it expects to recieve a username and a group, as this uniquely identifies a client.

 The default port is 8989.
-Change it in ChatServer.java
+Change it in ChatServer.java AND in the client side code